- Home

 > Review the USPTO booklet: "A Guide to Filing A Design Patent Application"

-• The Canadian equivalent of a US Design Patent application is the Industrial Design application which comprises similar requirements & limitations.
-We can document, photograph & illustrate a design, prepare the application & file it for you.
+The Canadian equivalent of a US Design Patent application is the Industrial Design application which comprises similar requirements & limitations, namely protecting the appearance of a useful object.
+We can document, photograph & illustrate a design, and prepare the application for you.

 For more details, click to view: